All the Highlights from Our 3 Week Trip to Italy and Greece

 After the museum, we visited the Presidential Mansion in Athens where we watched the Presidential Guard.
 This is a ceremonial infantry unit that guards the Tomb of the Unknown Soldier and mansion.

-This is one of the most exotic Greek Islands and is in the Ionian sea.
+This is one of the most exotic Greek Islands and is in the Ionian Sea.
 Zakynthos is well known for its sandy white beaches, including Shipwreck Beach and the most turquoise waters.

 The blue caves are the main attraction here.
 From everything I’ve read, Zakynthos has the most gorgeous views and plenty of opportunities for the perfect picture.

-Sadly, I was not getting around very well from an accident the previous day so I actually borrowed a wheelchair from the cruise ship and we went to a wonderful outdoor lunch at a nearby restaurant.
+Sadly, I was not getting around very well from an accident the previous day so I borrowed a wheelchair from the cruise ship and we went to a wonderful outdoor lunch at a nearby restaurant.

 That was about all I could do that day.